hdelva/fosite/thesis/report.md

 \input{results/endless_loop2}

-Quite often the loop condition will depend on some internal state of an object, rather than a variable mapping.
 The loop in \cref{lst:endless2} is harder to detect.
+The loop condition will often  will depend on some internal state of an object, rather than a variable mapping.
 There is a code path that does not alter the variable mapping nor the internal object state, which results in a warning.
 The other two execution paths aren't very helpful either though, even if they do alter the object state.
 This is where the invariance checks meet their limits.
 Other aspects of the analysis may still prove useful however, such as the type warning on line 8.

 \input{results/endless_loop3}

 While loops are often discouraged in favor of for loops, as the latter is less prone to implementation oversights.
 That doesn't mean they're entirely safe though, as the code in \cref{lst:endless3} illustrates.
-The code in the example will consume all available memory until the OS intervenes.
-There's also a subtle difference between the augmented assign `x=` and the `x` operator when applied to lists.
+The code in the example will consume all available memory until the operating system intervenes.
+There's also a subtle difference between the augmented assign `x=` and the `+` operator when applied to lists.
 The latter creates a new list by concatenating its two operands, while the former will extend the `lvalue` of the assignment.
 Python does not crash when changing a collection that's being iterated over.

 \

-\

-\

 ### Static Indexing

-\input{results/indexing}

 As discussed in \cref{collections}, static indexes enjoy special treatment. \Cref{lst:indexing} contains a possible type error on line 11.
 The second element of `x` gets added to the third element, but the second element is either an `int` or a `str` depending on the condition on line 1.
 The error message accurately describes this problem.
 The analysis did not suffer any loss of accuracy because of the collection.